 Although video editing and production work has been around for years, improvements in technology and social trends have given rise to remote video editing jobs.
 It is becoming more common to work from home, get projects for YouTube editing, and because of the demand, consider honing your skills to make a career out of it.
+These job types often come in the form of contract work, allowing you to easily account for your salary expectations.
+A bachelor’s degree and prior work experience may lead to more opportunities with businesses looking for remote video editors.

 So how do you get remote video editing jobs which you can work from home, focus on YouTube editing, and create a career from these skills?
 You can do this by focusing on becoming a video editing freelancer and set up your equipment in your home office so that you can work from home.
 By focusing on finding video editing projects by YouTubers, you can gain expertise and even some visibility as a YouTube video editor.
 Finally, you should continually improve your skills by getting extra training and which will enable you to make a solid career in video editing.